ekinhbayar/php-7-debian/readme.md

 ## Extensions

-#### Note:

-The configure string in `build.sh` is different than the original repo which can be found [here](https://github.com/kasparsd/php-7-debian/blob/master/build.sh).
-It is up to your requirements to add/remove PHP modules therefore you should review (and edit if needed) the configure string accordingly.

----

 Note that most of the third-party PHP extensions are [not yet compatible with PHP 7](https://github.com/gophp7/gophp7-ext/wiki/extensions-catalog) and [GoPHP7-ext](http://gophp7.org/) (also on [GitHub](https://github.com/gophp7/gophp7-ext)) is a project to help do that.

-Here is a list of PHP modules that are enabled by default in this build:
+Here is a list of PHP modules that are enabled by default in this (fork) build:

 	$ /usr/local/php7/bin/php -m
 	[PHP Modules]
+	apcu
 	bcmath
 	bz2
 	calendar